 Kathleen Booth: product marketing should compound

-Positioning, customer language, competitor notes, launch plans, sales feedback, and proof points usually live in separate places.
+Every scaling company has this problem.
+Positioning, customer language, competitor notes, launch plans, sales feedback, and proof points live in separate places.
 The work gets done.
-The learning does not compound.
-The next campaign starts from memory and scattered files.
+The learning evaporates.
+The next campaign starts from scratch.

 Jai Toor: GTM systems should get better every time they run